-The centre has 29 project teams, 23 of which operate jointly with Paris-Saclay University (11 teams) and the Institut Polytechnique de Paris (12 teams).
-Its activities occupy over 600 people, scientists and research and innovation support staff, including 44 different nationalities.
+The centre has 35 project teams, 15 of which are shared with Université Paris-Saclay and 15 with the Institut Polytechnique de Paris.
+Its activities mobilise more than 660 people, scientists and research and innovation support staff, from 54 nationalities.

 Director of the Inria Saclay Centre

 Positioning & Strategic issues

 - AI and data science;

 - Support for DATAIA Institute to make it a global player in the data science and AI world;

 - Support for the emergence of DeepTech startup projects;